openedx/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

 .. list-table::
   :widths: 20 80
+  :header-rows: 1

+  * - Term
+    - Description and Examples
   * - chapter
     - TBD: section vs. chapter vs. topic
+    - course team, course team member
+    - Use instead of "instructor", professor", "course author", "course staff", "faculty",  etc.
-  * - course discussions
+  * - discussion, course discussions
-    - Use instead of "discussion forum".
+    - Use instead of "forum" or discussion forum".
-  * - discussion forum
-    - Do not use.
-Use "course discussions".
-  * - dropdown
+  * - drop-down
-    - Use "drop-down" throughout the guides except when directly referring to the UI control, which is labeled "dropdown".
-(Use sparingly to describe a UI element as the UI may change.)
+    - Use drop-down throughout the guides except when directly referring to the edX problem type, which is labeled "dropdown".
+As always, avoid using in procedural steps to describe a particular type of UI control.
   * - email
     - Not e-mail or Email.
-Can be a noun or adjective (e.g., "Send an email" or "Send an email message").
+Can be a noun or adjective (for example, "Send an email" or "Send an email message").
 Do not use as a verb.
   * - ID
-    - Not id.
-  * - instructor
-    - Use instead of "professor".
+    - Use instead of id.
   * - Instructor Dashboard
     - Capitalize both words.
   * - learner
-    - Use instead of "student".
+    - Use instead of "student", except when referring to a UI label.
-  * - login, log in
+  * - page
-    - Do not use.
-Use "sign-in" (adj) or "sign in to" (v).
+    - Use instead of "tab" to refer to the different areas of the LMS that deliver content to learners.
+In Studio, course teams can rename default pages and add pages.
+In the LMS, learners select {name of page} and work with the content on that page.
   * - plug-in
-    - Not plugin.
+    - Use instead of plugin.
-  * - professor
+  * - privilege
-    - Use "instructor".
+    - Use instead of "user rights".
+The roles that grant privileges to users are "course creator", "admin", and "staff".
+The name of the role should only be used when the privilege is an explicit requirement to complete an activity.
   * - section
     - TBD: section vs. chapter vs. topic
-  * - sign in to
+  * - sign in to (v)
-    - Not "sign into".
+    - Use instead of "sign into".
+  * - sign-in (adj)
+    - Use instead of "login" or "log in".
   * - smartphone
     - One word.
+Use instead of "mobile device": Android smartphones and iPhones.
+  * - sample
+    - Use instead of "snippet".
+"Example" can also be used.
-  * - snippet
+  * - select
-    - Use "sample" or "example" instead.
+    - TBD.
+[Use instead of "click" (mouse), "press" (keyboard), and "tap" (smartphone)?]
   * - Staff View
     - TBD: “Staff View” and “Student View”? “the Staff view” and “the Student view”?
-  * - student
-    - Use "learner".
   * - Student Dashboard
     - TBD: Capitalize?
-  * - third party, third-party
+  * - third party (n), third-party (adj)
-    - "third party" is a noun (e.g. "This product comes from a third party");
+    - "Third party" is a noun: "This product comes from a third party".
-      third-party is the adjective form (e.g., "third-party software").
+      "Third-party" is the adjective form: "third-party software".
   * - topic
     - TBD: section vs. chapter vs. topic
   * - URL
-    - Not url.
+    - Use instead of url.
 When providing a URL in documentation, omit trailing slashes (http://edx.org instead of http://edx.org/).
   * - username
-    - Not "user name" (this is a necessary evil).
-  * - user rights
-    - TBD: user rights vs. privileges
+    - Use instead of "user name".
   * - XBlock
-    - Not Xblock or xBlock.
+    - Use instead of "Xblock" or "xBlock".